-Consider the provider's longevity, reputation and geographic location — after all, you'll be entrusting the VPN service with your deepest online secrets.
+You could consider the provider's longevity, reputation and geographic location — after all, you'll be entrusting the VPN service with your deepest online secrets.
 A pricier provider may offer you the security and privacy, as well as the flexibility and features, you need.

-Subscription-plan costs for paid virtual-private-network services are all over the place.
+And as mentioned prices may vary greatly - subscription-plan costs for paid virtual-private-network services are all over the place.
 One VPN provider can cost $30 per year, while another can run $100 per year, though their services may be broadly similar.
 Prices get even more attractive when you consider multiyear or lifetime deals.

 Be wary of offers that are too good to be true.
 We can't recommend any totally free VPN services, as they may sell your browsing history, show you ads or even hijack your bandwidth.